Troy (CDP), New Hampshire

-Troy is a census-designated place (CDP) and the main village in the town of Troy in Cheshire County, New Hampshire, United States.
+Troy is a census-designated place (CDP) and the main village in the town of Troy, New Hampshire, United States.
 The population of the CDP was 1,108 at the 2020 census, compared to 2,130 in the entire town.
 The center of the CDP is the Troy Village Historic District.

 Geography

 The CDP is in the center of the town of Troy, in the valley of the South Branch Ashuelot River, where it is joined by Rockwood Brook and Nester Brook.
 It is part of the Connecticut River watershed.
 The CDP extends north up Marlboro Road as far as its crossing of the South Branch.
 The western side of the CDP encompasses the residences on Old Whitcomb Road and Deacon's Lane, then turns down Milind Lane to High Street and Richmond Road.
 It then turns southeast down an unnamed brook to Nester Brook, which it follows east to Rockwood Brook just south of the village center.
 The CDP border runs south up Rockwood Brook, then cuts east, south of Memorial Drive, to Main Street (a dead-end road), which it follows south to a power line near the Fitzwilliam town line.
 The eastern side of the CDP runs north along the South Branch of the Ashuelot all the way to Monadnock Street near the center of town, then follows Dort Street before cutting back to the South Branch again and the former railroad line back to Marlboro Road.

 New Hampshire Route 12 is the main road through the community, leading northwest 9 mi to Keene and southeast 12 mi to Winchendon, Massachusetts.

 According to the U.S. Census Bureau, the Troy CDP has a total area of 3.3 km2, all of it land, except for streams.